Is Texting While Driving Negligence Per Se?January 16, 2018

 - The exact time that a text message or email was sent; a text message with data charges or an email was received; and an email was written or accessed.

-- The other people involved in the message; this can be helpful to identifying other potential witnesses who may be able to verify the time of the communication.
+- The other people involved in the message; this can be helpful in identifying other potential witnesses who may be able to verify the time of the communication.

 When it comes to cellphone records and proving that texting while driving caused a car crash, please be aware that: